Robust Anomaly Detection in Network Traffic: Evaluating Machine Learning Models on CICIDS2017: Discussion

 \item \textbf{LOF} models normal behavior density without requiring attack labels.
 It detects anomalies purely based on deviation from established distributions.
 This grants higher recall on unseen attacks but also induces elevated false positives and false negatives, even for known attacks, reflecting the sensitivity of density thresholds and imperfect boundary estimation.

 \item \textbf{OCSVM} trains solely on benign samples, defining a boundary around normal traffic.
 It flags out-of-distribution patterns as anomalies.
-This method strikes an optimal balance: it avoids overfitting to known attacks while maintaining precise decision boundaries, resulting in robust detection across both known and novel attack scenarios \cite{kale2023}. \end{itemize}
+This method strikes an optimal balance: it avoids overfitting to known attacks while maintaining precise decision boundaries, resulting in robust detection across both known and novel attack scenarios \cite{kale2023, he2024ddpm, sun2021robust}. \end{itemize}

 \textbf{Conclusions from Model Behavior:} These observations suggest that anomaly detection models defining decision boundaries based only on benign data can be more robust to unseen attacks than supervised models relying on known attack patterns.
 Among the supervised methods, both \textbf{MLP} and \textbf{CNN} achieve strong performance on familiar threats but suffer significant drops in recall on novel attacks.
-Within the unsupervised paradigm, our results show that boundary-based \textbf{OCSVM} consistently outperforms density-based \textbf{LOF} for IDS tasks: OCSVM’s global decision surface yields fewer false alarms in mixed-density traffic and more stable recall on novel attacks, making it especially well-suited for real-world intrusion detection.
+Within the unsupervised paradigm, our results show that boundary-based \textbf{OCSVM} consistently outperforms density-based \textbf{LOF} for IDS tasks: OCSVM’s global decision surface yields fewer false alarms in mixed-density traffic and more stable recall on novel attacks, making it especially well-suited for real-world intrusion detection, echoing broader efforts to build robust and interpretable AI systems in safety-critical domains such as autonomous driving~\cite{lai2024drive}.

 \textbf{Future Work:} Future research could explore hybrid architectures that combine supervised and unsupervised components, leveraging the sequence modeling capability of frameworks like SETransformer \cite{liu2025setransformer, li2025pruning}.
-Another promising direction involves post-training model adaptation\cite{li2023making}, where attribute unlearning techniques \cite{chen2024post}\cite{li2023ultrare}allow intrusion detectors to incorporate new patterns without retraining from scratch.
+Another promising direction involves post-training model adaptation\cite{li2023making}, where attribute unlearning techniques \cite{chen2024post, li2023ultrare, sun2023large}allow intrusion detectors to incorporate new patterns without retraining from scratch.